ABOUT

 Raised in Northern California, Scarr’s musical journey began in church, eventually leading her to Berklee College of Music before settling in New York City.
 Over the years, she has woven her way through an eclectic range of projects, from fronting the bands Moonraker and Salt & Samovar to a significant collaboration writing, recording, and touring with Moby.
 Her artistry extends into film scoring, where her emotive and organic approach—favoring live musicians and improvisation—has set her apart.
 She earned an Emmy nomination for her score to the HBO documentary In A Dream (2008) and has composed music for dozens of films, TV shows, and commercials.
 Notable projects include the documentaries Advanced Style and Far Western, and the forthcoming After All (2025), for which she composed the score and contributed six original songs.

 As a solo artist, Scarr has released three albums—Piece (2010), Dangling Teeth (2012), and No Rush (2021)—establishing herself as a singular voice in atmospheric, deeply emotive songwriting.
 Her forthcoming fourth album, Greater Mysteries, marks a new creative chapter, offering music as an initiatory experience.
-The project will unfold through intimate preview concerts in the Hudson Valley and NYC, culminating in immersive cave performances this fall.
+The project will unfold through intimate preview concerts in the Hudson Valley, culminating in immersive cave performances this fall.

 Photo by Monik Geisel.